Why Do We Often Say Yes When It Would Be Better To Say No?

 We are more likely to accept a proposal that we would naturally refuse if we have previously been induced to accept a smaller commitment.
 When we say “yes” to a request of apparently little value, we are well predisposed to say “yes” to a second request much more important, and which often constitutes the true interest of the individual who is secretly manipulating us.

-You may be interested: Curse of Knowledge (cognitive Bias): What it is and How it Affects Us
+You may be interested: What is Surrogacy?
+Ethical Debate and Risks

 Why is it so difficult to say “no” in cases like this?
 Why don’t we find a way to escape even knowing, or suspecting, that we are being victims of a small but sophisticated manipulation?
 In order to answer this, let me ask you a question: do you consider yourself a caring person?